HIRO-MicroDataCenters-BV/rhio/README.md

 #### Blobs

 Large files of any size can be imported into the local MinIO database and then announced on the network for other nodes to download them into their regarding MinIO databases.
 For this to take place in an efficient manner, the blob needs to be first encoded in the bao format.
-The resulting hash of this process can be used as an unique identifier to announce the blob on the network.
+The resulting hash of this process can be used as a unique identifier to announce the blob on the network.

-1. Inform rhio to import and encode a file from the file system into the MinIO database.
+1. Instruct rhio to import and encode a file from the file system into the MinIO database.
 Send its path by publishing to the NATS Core subject `rhio.import`.
-The resulting hash is displayed in the server's logs, a [reply subject](https://docs.nats.io/nats-concepts/core-nats/reqreply) can also be specified where the resulting hash will be sent to.
+The resulting hash is displayed in the server's logs.
+A [reply subject](https://docs.nats.io/nats-concepts/core-nats/reqreply) can also be specified for the resulting hash to be sent to.
 ```bash
 nats request rhio.import /home/user/images/sloth.jpg
 ```
 2. Publish a message which announces the blob hash on the network.
-Other peers will be made aware of this new blob now and request to download it from the node.
+Other peers will be made aware of this new blob and request to download it from the node.
 See "Messages" to understand how to publish these messages or use the interactive demo instead:
 ```bash
 rhio-client --subject foo.bar --endpoint localhost:4222
 # Type: blob <hash>